 - 23. The Facilitation Team then oversaw a process of selection for chairs and members of six writing groups, each of which would be entrusted with the preparation of a discernment paper based on one of the thematic areas.
 Those six papers were published at Pentecost in 2019 and have formed the basis of the ongoing discernment of the whole Church as the formal assemblies of the Plenary Council draw closer.
-Each of the six themes has sought to describe an aspect of the reality of the Church as it has emerged from the consultation process: - i.
-Missionary and Evangelising: Although the credibility of the Catholic Church in Australia has been challenged in the minds of many both within and beyond the Church, the love of God calls all Catholics to renew our commitment to share God's mission in our time and place, reaching out to all people, including to those of other faiths and other Christian denominations, to Aboriginal and Torres Strait Islander people, to the young and to families, and to "our common home", the earth. - ii.
-Inclusive, Participatory and Synodal: Despite some Catholics' experience of alienation and hurt through the Church, there is a deep desire for Church communities and agencies to imitate the inclusive and invitational presence of Jesus in our society, with particular concern for the poor and vulnerable, for the young and for family life, for the diverse ranges of rites and spirituality within the Catholic family, and for the particular gifts and challenges of women and men in society.
+Each of the six themes has sought to describe an aspect of the reality of the Church as it has emerged from the consultation process:

+- i. and to "our common home", the earth.

+- ii.